 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the dates of the financial statements and the reported amount of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 On an ongoing basis, the Group's management reviews these estimates based on information that is currently available.
 Changes in facts and circumstances may cause the Group to revise its estimates.
-Significant accounting estimates reflected in the Group's financial statements mainly include the useful lives of property and equipment and intangible assets, assumptions used to measure the impairment of goodwill, property and equipment and intangible assets, assumptions and warrant liabilities, and realization of deferred tax assets.
+Significant accounting estimates reflected in the Group's financial statements mainly include the useful lives of property and equipment and intangible assets, assumptions used to measure the impairment of goodwill, property and equipment and intangible assets, assumptions impacting the valuation of ordinary shares, share options and warrant liabilities, and realization of deferred tax assets.